 Keep Work and Home Separate

-Now that you’re not working from home anymore, think about how to further separate your work and home lives.
+Time management tips for working from home anymore, think about how to further separate your work and home lives.
 Turn your former office into a recreational space or guest bedroom, stop answering phone calls after you get home, or leave your computer at work.

 Think About Your Clothes